pac4j/jee-pac4j/README.md

       }
     }

-### Choose between statefull or stateless mode
+### Choose between stateful or stateless mode

 Pac4j was initially designed to provide authentication flows for web applications.
-This means it relies on a session concept and on HTTP redirections: this is the statefull mode and it is activated by default.
+This means it relies on a session concept and on HTTP redirections: this is the stateful mode and it is activated by default.
 In this mode, you need to configure what we call the callback filter in order to finish the authentication process.

 Since **j2e-pac4j version 1.1.0**, we support now a stateless mode.
 This can be typically used to protect REST WS where a single HTTP call must be enough to retrieve the resource.
 A good example of stateless authentication is the basic-auth method where the browser includes in all requests the HTTP Authorization header with the login and password base64 encoded.

-## I. Statefull mode
+## I. stateful mode

 #### Define the "callback filter"